NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Controls.md

 ---

-# Creating UWP Controls as NuGet Packages
+# Creating UWP controls as NuGet packages

 With Visual Studio 2017, you can take advantage of added capabilities for UWP controls that you deliver in NuGet packages.
 This guide walks you through these capabilities using the [ExtensionSDKasNuGetPackage sample](https://github.com/NuGet/Samples/tree/master/ExtensionSDKasNuGetPackage).